Archie264/OutdatedComponentLib/README.md

 # OutdatedComponentLib

-A lightweight component library for building modern UIs.
+This is a lightweight component library for building modern UIs.

 ## Installation